SALVAGE YOUR SUMMER!

-After months of closure, once the UK theme parks re-open you can safely predict huge audiences of up to 30,000 thrill seekers every day during summer.
+After months of closure, UK theme parks re-open from July 4th 2020.
+Most are already sold out for July so even with restricted numbers you can safely predict huge audiences of up to 20,000 thrill seekers every day.
 The selection of parks can be aligned to suit both your core demographic and budget to extend the coverage on peak days during the peak season.

 The main parks all offer busy event spaces at their main exit points, enabling your brand to reach people before they make their journey home.
 This provides an ideal time for focussed engagement away from the screams of the rides and also the opportunity for presenting something the recipients can focus on and enjoy when back in their cars.